isomerpages/ogp-poe-rachel/index.md

             business, they rose to fame with their handmade Taro tiramisu.
           link_text: Find out more
           link_url: https://g.co/kgs/581mH7s
-        - title: Travel back in Time to a Retro American Diner in Serangoon
+        - title: Travel back in Time to a Retro American Diner at Joji's Diner in Serangoon
           date: 04 May 2024
           announcement: Genuine American comfort food found at Joji's Diner, now open 24/7!
           link_text: Find out more